 - Scope of Work

-Up to 4 partner providers will be awarded funds from a pool of $200,000 to implement programming over a 12-month period on Rikers Island based on the scope outlined below.
-Proposed programs should focus on positive youth development through hard- and soft-skill learning and personal empowerment.
-Programs should be culturally responsive and engaging, tailored for a population of incarcerated young men.
-Programs in arts and culture have been especially successful on Rikers Island.
+One partner provider will be awarded up to $35,000 to implement programming over a 12-month period in Harlem based on the scope outlined below.
+Proposed programs should focus on positive youth development through basketball, physical fitness, and teambuilding.
+Programs should be culturally responsive and engaging for young people who have recently been incarcerated or otherwise justice system-involved.

-The program will be delivered according to the following parameters on Rikers Island:
+The program will be delivered according to the following parameters:

 - Submission Guidelines and Requirements